-This financial report is prepared for Transport Mutual Credit Union Limited as a single Credit Union, for the year ended the 30th June 2017.
-The report was authorised for issue on 27th September 2017 in accordance with a resolution of the Board of Directors.
+This financial report is prepared for Transport Mutual Credit Union Limited as a single Credit Union, for the year ended the 30th June 2018.
+The report was authorised for issue on 26th September 2018 in accordance with a resolution of the Board of Directors.
 The financial report is presented in Australian dollars.
 The financial report is a general purpose financial report which has been prepared in accordance with Australian equivalents to International Financial Reporting Standards (AIFRS), other authoritative pronouncements of the Australian Accounting Standards Board Urgent Issues Group and the Corporations Act 2001.
-Compliance with Australian equivalents to International Financial statements and notes comply with the International Financial Reporting Standards (IFRS).
+Compliance with Australian equivalents to International Financial Reporting Standards (AIFRS) ensures the financial statements and notes comply with the International Financial Reporting Standards (IFRS).
 Transport Mutual Credit Union Limited is a for-profit entity for the purpose of preparing the financial statements.